aaronlng/100-days-of-code/r1-log.md

 ## Log

+### R1D12

+Worked through Codecademy's fourth module Getting More Advanced with Design.
+Learned about display and positioning in CSS and different color values.

 ### R1D11

 Worked through Codecademy's JavaScript module.
 Learned about the box model and practiced altering it.
 Completed Davie's Burgers project.